-Candidates for graduation must select one branch of applied music and pursue it under the head of that department.
+Candidates for graduation must select one branch of applied music and pursue it to the satisfaction of the head of that department.
 No fixed course is set, and obviously no definite time can be given for the satisfactory completion of this part of the work, but ample opportunity is given for gauging the candidate's progress by means of the Student Recitals, both public and private.

 In the Voice and Violin Departments candidates are required to pursue the study of the piano sufficiently (two semesters at a minimum) to enable them to play easy accompaniments at sight.
-All candidates for graduation, except in the Violin Department, are required to sing in the Chorus for at least two semesters.
-Candidates in the Violin Department must have played in the Orchestra for at least two semesters.
+All candidates for graduation are required to sing in the Chorus or play in the Orchestra for at least two semesters.

-Theoretical work required in all departments comprises two semesters each of Solfeggio, Appreciation, Elementary Theory, History, Harmony, Counterpoint, Form, Canon and Fugue, and Physical Basis, as described above.
+Theoretical work required in all departments comprises two semesters each of Solfeggio, Appreciation, Elementary Theory, History, Harmony, Counterpoint, Form, Strict Composition, and Physical Basis as described above.